BrandonKi/BrandonKi.github.io/.src/blog/jcc_p2.md

 I also wrote an entire detailed report on topics learned while making these commits [here](/res/final_report.pdf), but this will be much more approachable.

-## Commits 26-27: Backend Refactoring and Control Flow
+## Commits 26-27: Backend Refactoring

 <!-- These commits represent a major restructuring of the compiler's backend, particularly focusing on the x86\_64 target.
 The main goal was to improve the register allocation by moving it later in the compilation pipeline.
 This change allows for better optimization opportunities before registers are assigned. -->

-Key improvements included:
+The main improvements were:
 - Better handling of function returns and proper setup/cleanup code (prolog/epilog) in x86\_64
 - Stricter adherence to the Windows x86\_64 ABI for better compatibility
 - Introduction of State tracking for machine instructions to model register definitions, uses, and kills